JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 ## Manual branch merging

-You can merge branches in TeamCity manually, for example, if you want to merge branches only after a code review / approval, or if you want to perform the merge despite the tests failure in a branch.
+You can merge branches in TeamCity manually, for example, if you want to merge branches only after a code review / approval, or if you want to perform the merge despite the test failure in a branch.

 __To merge sources manually__:

-Open the [build results page](working-with-build-results.md), click the __Actions__ menu in the upper right corner and select "__Merge this build sources__".
+Open the [build results page](working-with-build-results.md), click the __Actions__ menu in the upper right corner and select __Merge this build sources__.
  The dialog that appears enables you to select the destination branch and add a commit message (required).

 It is also possible to merge branches [automatically](automatic-merge.md).